 Scale weight before and after activity in hot weather are the best indicators that you are dehydrated.
 If you lose more than two or three pounds on the scale then you are dehydrated.
-If you are exercise more than an hour in the heat you should be drinking a sports drink to replace electrolytes and sodium.
+If you are exercicing for more than an hour in the heat you should be drinking a sports drink to replace electrolytes and sodium.
 Orange and tomato juice are good are good replacements.

 Did you know that flying in an airplane depletes the body’s water reserve?
 The reason is pressurized cabins.
 This might be one reason you get so tired after long flights.
 If you fly often you need to drink more water.